Kuan-Liu-Lab/causens/joss/paper.md

 \begin{align*}
   c(z, e) = E[Y(z) | Z = 1, e(X) = e] - E[Y(z) | Z = 0, e(X) = e]
 \end{align*}
-where $Y(z)$ is the potential outcome under treatment status $z \in \{0, 1\}$ and $e(X)$ is the probability of observing the observed treatment.
+where $Y(z)$ is the potential outcome under treatment status $z \in \{0, 1\}$ and $e(X)$ is the probability of observing the observed treatment [@brumback2004sensitivity; @li2011propensity].
 Under the assumption of no unmeasured confounding, potential outcomes are independent of the treatment status given the observed covariates and
 $c(z, e) = 0$ for all $z, e$.

 Here is a quickstart that uses this method: